opencontainers/runtime-spec/runtime.md

 * **`bundlePath`**: (string) is the absolute path to the container's bundle directory.
 This is provided so that consumers can find the container's configuration and root filesystem on the host.

+* **`annotations`**: (interface) holds runtime-specified information that is not structured by this specification.
+The runtime could store experimental information here before it's standardized in this specification.

 *Example*

 ```json